-The front passenger air bag is designed to automatically turn OFF under some conditions.
+The front passenger air bag and front passenger supplemental knee air bag are designed to automatically turn OFF under some conditions.
 Read this section carefully to learn how it operates.
-Proper use of the seat, seat belt and child restraints is necessary for most effective protection.
-Failure to follow all instructions in this manual concerning the use of seats, seat belts and child restraints can increase the risk or severity of injury in an accident.
+Proper use of the seat, seat belt, and child restraints is necessary for most effective protection.
+Failure to follow all instructions in this manual concerning the use of seats, seat belts, and child restraints can increase the risk or severity of injury in an accident.